-I represent both employers and executives in all types of employment law proceedings.
-I have litigated many different discrimination and grievance claims for federal, state and local employees, including law enforcement personnel.
-I represent companies in defending claims before the Equal Employment Opportunity Commission and state and federal courts.
-I represent federal employees in claims of discrimination, harassment, and reprisal against agency employers.
+I represent management, executives, and managers in all types of employment law proceedings.
+I have litigated various discrimination and grievance claims for federal, state and local employees, including professionals in medicine, law, and law enforcement.
+I handle non-compete litigation, and I represent companies in defending claims before the Equal Employment Opportunity Commission and state and federal courts.
+I represent federal employees in claims of discrimination, harassment, and reprisal against federal agencies.

 In every case, I focus upon the legitimate business considerations of the employer and any protected status or conduct of the employee.
 I use my expansive knowledge of the employment laws to guide my clients to their business goals in each and every employment issue.
 Contact me to assist you today.

-When it comes to helping business owners and assisting in corporate formation and management, I carefully explore every option and describe every aspect to each client in layman's terms.
-These issues include choice of corporate form, where to incorporate, how to structure and staff the business, and key considerations to ensure legal compliance.
-I focuses on taking care of the legalities to leave you free to succeed at your business.
+When it comes to helping business owners and assisting in corporate formation and management, I carefully explore every option and describe all aspects to each client in layman's terms.
+Common business law considerations include which corporate form to choose, where to incorporate, how to structure and staff the business, and what federal, state, and local requirements apply to the business.
+I focus on the legal compliance issues to leave you free to succeed at your business.

-Whether you are looking to start a new business, have an employment lawyer review your current employment policies and practices, or expand your business, you can count on me.
+Whether you are looking to start a new business, update your current contracts, employment policies, and practices, or expand your business, you can count on me.

 The Fair Labor Standards Act (“FLSA”) describes how most employers must compensate their employees for hours worked.
 The FLSA generally requires employers to pay overtime compensation to employees who work over 40 hours in a workweek, unless an exemption applies to the employee's duties and the employee is paid the required minimum salary for all hours worked in a week.
 The Department of Labor has proposed regulations to the FLSA to require overtime compensation for more employees.

 Whether a worker qualifies as an employee or independent contractor is a hot topic in wage and hour law.
-An independent contractor must exercise control over the method and manner of performing his or her duties, use his or her own tools for performing the job, and otherwise work on a finished product or service to be provided.
+An independent contractor must exercise control over the method and manner of performing his or her duties, use his or her own tools for performing the job, and otherwise work to create a finished product or service.

-Employers and executives have many concerns when it comes to non-competes.
-Employers need to prevent loss in hiring staff to service their valuable clientele and use their trade secrets.
+Employers and executives have many concerns when it comes to non-competes and related litigation.
+Employers need to prevent loss of their valuable clientele and misuse of their trade secrets.
 Employees need to know what terms an employer can legitimately enforce and when an agreement goes too far in curtailing their future ability to make a living.

 Non-competes are disfavored by the law in most states, including Virginia, Maryland, and D.C.
 They generally run counter to the prevailing public policy in favor of free and open competition.
 Nevertheless, non-competes are valid and enforceable if they are supported by a legitimate business interest of the employer and are narrowly tailored to protect that interest.
 As a result, a non-compete should never be offered or signed without first obtaining legal advice from experienced counsel.

 I have drafted a great many restrictive covenants, including non-competes, non-solicitation clauses, and non-disclosure agreements.
-I represent employers in enforcing them and executives seeking to defend themselves from overbroad previsions in state and federal courts.
+I represent employers in enforcing them and executives seeking to defend themselves from overly broad provisions and related business law torts in state and federal courts.

-Over the years, I have represented many physicians, surgeons, nurses, and other medical professionals.
+Over the years, I have represented many physicians, surgeons, nurses, and other medical professionals with employment law and business law issues.
 They often have specific employment issues that require an experienced eye to review and advise.

-Some physician contracts allow resignation with an extended notice period (6 months or more), or resignation for good reason if the nature of the employment changes dramatically.
-Otherwise, the physician or surgeon must continue working for the entire term or risk a claim for damages based on the practice’s inability to treat patients while seeking a replacement.
+Some physician contracts allow resignation with an extended notice period (6 months or more).
+Otherwise, the physician must continue working for the entire term or risk a claim for damages.

-Similarly, physicians and surgeons often must agree to burdensome non-competes when they start with a hospital or practice.
-While some jurisdictions prohibit non-competes for medical professionals because they limit patient choice, Virginia, Maryland, and DC do not bar physician non-competes.
-Experienced counsel may still challenge the enforceability of such agreements based on their terms and the practice limitations that they contain.
+Additionally, physicians and surgeons often must agree to burdensome non-competes when they start with a hospital or practice.
+While some jurisdictions prohibit physician non-competes because they limit patient choice, Virginia, Maryland, and DC do not outright bar these non-competes.
+Experienced counsel may still challenge their enforceability based on their scope, breadth, and practice limitations.

 This website is for informational purposes only.
 Using this site or communicating with Jeffrey L. Rhodes through this site does not form an attorney/client relationship.
 This site is legal advertising.